Pharmaceutical Exporter from India to Kenya.

 Diabetes & endocrine

-Insulins, oral antidiabetics, thyroid and hormonal therapy — 470+ lines across the spectrum.
+Insulins including insulin glargine for KEMSA diabetes basket and KNH endocrinology clinic, oral antidiabetics, thyroid and hormonal therapy, 470+ lines across the spectrum.

 CNS & neurology